GoogleChrome/omnitone/README.md

 ### HOARenderer

 `HOARenderer` is for the higher-order-ambisonic stream.
-Currently Omnitone supports 2nd and 3rd order ambisonics, which contain 9 channels and 16 channels respectively.
+Currently Omnitone supports 2nd and 3rd order ambisonics, which consist of 9 channels and 16 channels respectively.

 ```js
 // Works exactly the same way with FOARenderer.
 See the usage above.